Click the title below to jump to sections of this page

 A tithe map shows an orchard on the land, and old photographs show fruit trees, now long gone.
 Standard, widely spaced, apple trees have been planted on a ‘derelict broken grid’ to eventually give the appearance of an ancient orchard, and the area extends to a meadow that runs along side the mown open area.
 Most recently a copse of woodland trees has been planted in the southern most corner.

 Apple trees include: Gennet Moyle, Tom Putt, Scotch Bridget, Peasgood Nonsuch, Golden Noble, downton Pippin and the Herefordshire varieties of Golden Harvey, King of the Pippins, Stoke Edith Pippin and Herefordshire Russett.
+Get a full list by clicking here (compiled April 2019)

 In 2008, we celebrated our tenth anniversary by planting a copse of woodland trees in the southern-most corner of the Green.
 The copse consists of 42 hazels planted in groups of six, 3 Guelder Roses, 2 Dog Roses, 3 Wayfaring trees, 3 Hawthorn, 2 Spindles and 2 Dogwood.
 All trees are now sponsored and a plan of them is shown here